haosulab/SAPIEN/docs/source/tutorial/robotics/get_start.rst

+.. _get_start:

 Getting Started
 ================

 .. note::
 	If you haven’t already done so, make sure you’ve completed the steps in :ref:`basic` before starting tutorial of the robotics part.
+The assets (robot) used in this this tutorial can be found `here <https://github.com/haosulab/SAPIEN-Release/tree/master/example/assets>`_

 .. highlight:: python
    :linenothreshold: 5